In keeping with the inspiration created by the world's amazing elephants...

 She was 1 week old when found after being mauled by preditors.

 She is our Mascot!

 In the Swahili language, Raha means joy.
 What better name, then, for this little rhino — joy that she survived against all odds, and joy that a precious member of Kenya’s black rhino population was saved.
 The SWT/KWS Mount Kenya Vet Unit rushed to the scene in September 2022.
 They were confronted with an impossibly tiny calf, who was no more than a week old at best.
 The predators had done a serious number on her, adding a whole new level of urgency to her situation.
 She was frightened and in great distress, pain etched across her little face.

 Click here to read more: https://www.sheldrickwildlifetrust.org/orphans/raha

 Found after a stampede caused by hostile gunfire.

-Foster Parent: Bob Gates (Twila's Husband/Supporter of 46 years)
+Foster Parent: Bob Gates (Twila's Husband/Supporter)

 This calf’s story began as gunfire shattered the night air of Kerio Valley.
 This region is home to about 800 elephants.
 It is also the scene of long-simmering conflict between the warring Pokot and Marakwet tribes, fuelled by the possession of illegal firearms.
 This evening, a fight over livestock theft escalated into a volley of bullets.
 The sounds sent a nearby herd of elephants stampeding in terror.